Use this page before buying or organizing a group session so everyone knows the current Steam and platform status.

 A release date does not confirm console ports, crossplay, Steam Deck comfort, final balance, or full 1.0 content.
 Treat those as separate decisions.
 The release page should answer where and when you can play, while other pages explain whether the current build fits your setup.

-What to Do After the Store Unlocks
+What to Do After Installing

-Once the Steam page changes from wishlist or demo access to purchase access, do not jump straight into a long co-op world.
+Do not jump straight into a long co-op world.
 Confirm the build notes, install size, graphics options, multiplayer menu, and save behavior first.
 That short check prevents a group from building around assumptions that change after the first patch.

 • Solo players should verify controls, text readability, and performance before committing to a long save.